 The entrepreneurial spirit of Day is ingrained in the building and has been from day one.
 Over the years, Day Block has housed a slew of interesting businesses: a hospital, a furniture store, an undertaker service and a plumbing supply store (also maybe a brothel, but we’re just going by public records here).

-Jeff and his brother Chris spent a few years home brewing on a pilot system, sharing samples with their colleagues on “Beer Fridays.”
+Jeff and his brother, Chris, spent a few years home-brewing on a pilot system, sharing samples with their colleagues on “Beer Fridays.”
 When the restaurant leasing the first floor failed, the Hahn Brothers took the opportunity to make their dream a reality.
 They began research on brewpubs and decided to move forward with a brewpub and pizzeria concept.
-They also opted to hired a (real) brewer.
+They also opted to hire a (real) brewer.

 Moving into an older building proved difficult for installing everything that goes into creating a Brew House.
 All of the equipment had to come in through windows; the tanks in the basement had to be dropped in through a hole in the floor!
 Watch where you sit!
 Construction work was completed with the help of the Hahn Brothers, Dan the brewer, Joe the Head Chef, Stephenie the Front of House Manager and the rest of the Day Block staff (again, watch where you sit!).

 honoring our past